Hardyxu8067/BINN/README.md

     - Each of these has a vectorized and non-vectorized implementation.
 They should produce the same result, vectorized is faster.
 * `src_binns/fun_matrix_clm5_vectorized_bulk_converge.py` is similar to above, but also outputs additional quantities (various combinations of parameters) that are used in final visualizations
 * `losses.py`: code for loss functions
+* `/post_training`: contains codes for reproducing figures in the manuscript

 ## Data Notes

-The covariates and biogeochemical parameters are listed in [this document](https://docs.google.com/document/d/1dAlGbuwKkIg7-ai9ZPGSKIP7rKdKj8mUQi29TObQlUI/edit?usp=sharing).
+The covariates and biogeochemical parameters are listed in [the manuscript](https://arxiv.org/abs/2502.00672).

 ## Additional tips